-The Query API
+9.2.3 The Query API

-The neo4j-core gem provides a Query class which can be used for building very specific queries with method chaining.
-This can be used either by getting a fresh Query object from a Session or by building a Query off of a scope such as above.
+The activegraph gem provides a Query class which can be used for building very specific queries with method chaining.
+This can be used either by getting a fresh Query object from a ActiveGraph::Base or by building a Query off of a scope such as above.

-'''

-Neo4j::ActiveBase.new_query # Get a new Query object
+''' ActiveGraph::Base.query # Get a new Query object

 Get a Query object based on a scope

 Student.query_as(:s) # For a

 student.lessons.query_as(:l)

 ... and based on an object:

 student.query_as(:s)

 '''